Does Transparency About Training Data Change How Users Trust AI?

 Core Insight

 1. Make training data a first-class transparency artifact.
-Data-centric explanations should sit alongside outcome-level explanations, not replace them.
-Users can reason about data quality and demographics on their own terms; they do not need to understand a model's internals to form a meaningful judgment.
+Users reasoned about data quality and demographics on their own terms without needing to understand a model's internals.

 Impact